-But, are all of these things that regular users can take advantage of?
-How does the Curve ecosystem function?
+Curve Finance is a well-known decentralized exchange.
+Unlike competitors such as Uniswap, Curve’s protocol does not embrace the instability inherent in most cryptocurrencies.
+Instead, it focuses its agenda on stablecoin swaps.
 In this guide to Curve and CRV, we will look at the reasons why this DeFi protocol should stoke your interest.

 What is Curve?

 While Curve is similar to the protocols mentioned earlier, it does have a feature that helps it stand apart.
 The protocol focuses on assets that have direct parity with national currencies.
 Curve is a favorite of stablecoin traders as well as liquidity providers who want to minimize slippage and minimize losses.
-Slippage is the difference between the expected price for a single trade and what the trade will be executed at.
-It is a common source of losses on various exchanges.

 The origins of Curve

 Egorov was not new to the world of crypto.
-In fact, he had been involved with DeFi protocols since 2018.
+In fact, he has been involved with DeFi protocols since 2018.
 His resume was also impressive.
 Egorov had graduated from the Moscow Institute of Physics and Technology before earning a Ph.D. in Physics at the Swinburne University of Technology.
 He had co-founded the companies NuCypher and LoanCoin.

 The Curve AMM model